 Debulking Cytoreductive Surgery for Ovarian Cancer

-Debulking cytoreductive surgery is a standard treatment for ovarian cancer.
+Debulking cytoreductive surgery is a common treatment procedure for ovarian cancer.
 The goal of debulking is to remove as much cancerous tissue in the patient’s abdomen as possible, leaving behind no tumor nodules that measure more than 1 centimeter in diameter.
 This procedure is especially necessary for patients whose cancer has spread throughout the abdomen and may improve patient survival rates.
 This procedure should be performed by a gynecologic oncologist, as they are specially trained in providing medical care for gynecological cancers.

 Because chemotherapy usually cannot penetrate large and bulky ovarian tumors, debulking cytoreductive surgery may be performed before chemotherapy is administered.
 By reducing the size of a tumor prior to the delivery of chemotherapy, the chemotherapeutic drugs can target the remaining cancer more effectively, leading to a better response to treatment.